siqirua/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the details to add a student.
-2. ModuLight adds the student with entered details to the student list.
+2. ModuLight adds the student with entered details to the student list.<br>

     Use case ends.

 **Extensions**
 * 1a.
 There is some error in the entered data.
   * 1a1.
-ModuLight shows an error message.
+ModuLight shows an error message. <br>

     Use case ends.

 * 2a.
 There are already some existing graded components.
   * 2a1.
 ModuLight creates student scores correspond to the new student for every graded component.

      Use case ends.

 **Use case: Edit a student's information**